eli-amazing/github-actions-analyze-dart/README.md

 ## Usage
 ### Pre-requisites
 Create a workflow `.yml` file in your `.github/workflows` directory.
-An [example workflow](#common-workflow) is available below.
+An [example workflow](#dart-workflow) is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 ### Inputs
 For more information on these inputs, see the [Workflow syntax for GitHub Actions](https://docs.github.com/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith)

 - `fail-on-warnings`: The action fails if any warning was found.
 This will always fail on errors.
 Optional.
 Default: `false`
 - `working-directory`: The working directory.
 Optional.
 Default: `./`
-- `analysis-options-file`: The path to the `analysis_options.yaml` file relative to the `working-directory`.
-The analyzer will only use the file if it exists.
-Optional.
-Default: `analysis_options.yaml`
 - `line-length`: The maximum line length.
 Optional.
 The formatter will use its default: `80`

 ### Outputs